-A growth we should all aspire for, and change that we must all be prepared for.
+A growth we should all aspire for, and a change that we must all be prepared for.

 In 2012, let's address our personal demons, (yes, we all have them).
-Let's make the concerted effort to eliminate those issues of hinderance, changing ourselves to grow, to eventually grow to make a change, in order to take that next step in our lives.
+Let's make a concerted effort to eliminate those issues of hindrance, changing ourselves to grow, to eventually grow to make a change, in order to take that next step in our lives.

 Growth and change.

-Two qualities than can drastically color the blank canvas of your 2012 and beyond.
+Two qualities that can drastically color the blank canvas of your 2012 and beyond.